Chikayo-k/brain-kids/README.md

 - A bunny will be shown for 0.7 seconds whether the answer clicked is correct or not
 - If the Audio is on, sound effects can be heard depending on what the users have selected whether the answer is correct or not.

 Questions can be seen easily by users.
-When the levels increase the colour of the level text will change to green for 0.7 seconds this will let users know that the level is increasing.
+When the levels increase the colour of the level text will change to green for one seconds this will let users know that the level is increasing.
 Answers are options that can be clicked to make their choice.
 The user has clear feedback from a little bunny which will pop up to show whether the answer the user clicked was correct or not.
 When the audio is on sound effects give the users the same feedback.